kg4zow/git2rss/README.md

 ## Future plans

-Things I am *planning* to add to the script ...

-* Add a "`limit =`" item in the config file, to control how many commits are included in the feed.
-Currently this value *can* be specified, but only via command line option.

-* Command line options to supply the values which are currently being set via the config file.
-I personally *prefer* using the config file, but it's easy enough to add command line options for these items, and as long as all of the required values (`title`, `link`, and `description`) are specified *somehow*, the config file shouldn't be needed.
+(last updaed 2025-03-06)

-Also, the [RSS 2.0 Specification](https://www.rssboard.org/rss-specification) says that the feed's `<link>` element is required, however the [RSS reader app](https://reeder.app/) that I normally use, doesn't appear to *do* anything with it, so I'm curious what, if anything, other RSS readers do with the value, and whether it really *needs* to be there or not.
+The [RSS 2.0 Specification](https://www.rssboard.org/rss-specification) says that the feed's `<link>` element is required, however the [RSS reader app](https://reeder.app/) that I normally use, doesn't appear to *do* anything with it.
+When I get some time I want to investigate what, if anything, other RSS readers do with the value, and whether it really *needs* to be there or not.